periph/website/site/content/device/_index.md

 [cmd/](https://github.com/google/periph/tree/master/cmd/).
 These can be used as the basis of your projects.

-To try the examples below, put the code into a file named `example.go` then execute `go run example.go`.
+To try the example for each device, put the code into a file named `example.go` then execute `go run example.go`.

 # Devices